Assistance programs Hamilton County and Chattanooga Tennessee.

 First Baptist Church of Soddy Daisy – May have some limited funding for utilities.
 10185 Dayton Pk, Soddy Daisy, Tennessee 37379, dial 332-2814

 Rent, housing, and shelter - A few dozen churches, charities, and non-profits across Chattanooga County Tennessee can help families pay their rent, avoid eviction, and get back on track financially.
 Cash, loans, and grants may be offered in a crisis, in particular if the family is facing an eviction and meets low income guidelines.
-Other services, such as job training and various social services may be provided too.
-More.
+Other services, such as job training or security deposit help and various social services may be provided too.
+More on rent assistance in Hamilton County.

 A local clinic, Primary Health Care Center, has as its mission the goal of providing high quality, free or very affordable and accessible preventive services, dental services, and primary health care to all individuals and families, regardless of ability to pay for their medical bills.
 Among other services they provide pediatrics, family medicine and dentistry.
 Call them at 706-657-7575 to make an appointment.